jhhr/anki-addon-config-sync/README.md

 1. Edit configs on device A
 2. Sync on device A
-3. Sync on device B. Restarting Anki may be required for addons to load the new configs.
+3. Sync on device B.
+ - Some addons will require restarting Anki for them to load the new configs.

 ## Conflicting changes

-If you

-1. Edit configs on device A
-2. Edit configs on device B
-3. Sync on device A
-4. Sync on device B

-Then the first to sync and upload the changes to AnkiWeb wins = device A's configs overwrite device B's.
+In a nutshell, **the first device to sync to AnkiWeb** is the one who's addon config edits will overwrite conflicting configs when syncing on other devices.
 It appears that changes to a media file in AnkiWeb trumps not yet uploaded changes to the same media file which is why the first to sync wins.

+In more detail:

+1. Edit configs on device A without syncing.
+2. Edit configs on device B without syncing.

+Device A and B now have conflicting changes.

+3. Sync on device A. Edited configs files are uploaded to AnkiWeb
+4. Sync on device B. Config files are downloaded from Ankiweb, overwriting conflicting edits on device B

+### Recommendation

+Immediately after editing configs on one device, sync on that device and then sync on your other devices.